chaos-polymtl/lethe/doc/source/examples/multiphysics/rising-bubble-VOF/rising-bubble-VOF.rst

 We start off with a rectangular mesh that spans the domain defined by the corner points situated at the origin and at point :math:`[1,2]`.
 The first :math:`1,2` couple defines that number of initial grid subdivisions along the length and height of the rectangle.
-This makes it so our initial mesh is composed of perfect squares.
-We proceed then to redefine the mesh globally eight times by setting
-``set initial refinement=8``.
+This makes our initial mesh composed of perfect squares.
+We proceed then to redefine the mesh globally eight times by setting ``set initial refinement=8``.

 .. code-block:: text